UMAprotocol/UMIPs/UMIPs/Add_uSPAC10auto_priceid.md

 #### 1. Obtain Index Basket
 The index basket is formed **weekly** by requesting top-10 gainers from the spacHero database, available from "spacHero – Rapidapi.com" (API)<br>
 > In order to index can reliably reflect the market picture, a periodic change of the basket of stocks included in the index is required.
-Therefore, we request a new price identifier weekly.
+Therefore, we request a new price identifier weekly. <br>

 ##### Example "spacHero – Rapidapi.com" request for top-10 gainer: